 Companies that commit to long-term innovation benefit from the gig economy through a regular infusion of new perspectives.
 Open innovation platforms like IdeaScale allow companies to tap into ideas that are generated outside company walls.
 Guided by people within the company, who know the culture and the innovation goals, the new perspectives offered by those in the gig economy can lead to new ideas for products, processes, and even business models.

 Open innovation is powerful because it draws on the energy of ideas from a more expansive group of people.
 Today, putting winning ideas to work and bringing innovations from concept to production can happen more efficiently due to the relative ease of hiring gig workers.
 Companies can find and contract with the experts they need at a reasonable cost and benefit not only from freelancers’ skills but also from their outsider point of view.

 Making it all work requires an innovation platform with logic, transparency, and flexibility, and IdeaScale delivers all that and more.
 With IdeaScale, you can collect a broad range of ideas open innovation generates, and develop clear processes for evaluating, ranking, and prioritizing them.
 Additionally, you can connect the right idea with the right decision-maker to maximize the probability of gaining the funding and support necessary to make it a reality.
-If open innovation projects are in your future, IdeaScale encourages you to get our Innovation Starter Kit.
+If open innovation projects are in your future, IdeaScale encourages you to contact us today.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.